vstinner/unicode_book/operating_systems.rst

 font to a TrueType font (e.g. "Lucida Console") and use the wide character API

-If the console is unable to render a character, it tries to use a :ref:`character with a similar glyph <replace>`.
+If the console is unable to render a character, it tries to use a :ref:`character with a similar glyph <translit>`.
 For example, with OEM :ref:`code page <codepage>` 850, Ł (U+0141) is replaced by L (U+0041).
 If no replacment character can be found, "?"
 (U+003F) is displayed instead.